 Many firms involved in blockchain and cryptocurrencies have petitioned the Supreme Court of India to overturn bitcoin limitations.
 This has prompted the finance minister to convene a committee led by the DEA secretary to develop a set of regulations and guidelines to govern the usage of cryptocurrencies in the Indian market.
 Once the plans have been finalized, they will be submitted to Parliament for approval.

 The committee is currently weighing the pros and cons of using cryptocurrencies and digital ledger technologies for financial transactions.
 As of today, the future of cryptocurrency is entirely contingent on the Supreme Court’s decision”.

 He writes for taxguru.in, a website that keeps individuals up to date on the latest circulars, notifications, case laws, and changes.

-To summarise, cryptocurrencies and blockchain technology are knocking on each and every door.
-All we need to do is spend time analysing technology in order to create better laws and regulations before deploying them.
+To summarize, cryptocurrencies and blockchain technology are knocking on each and every door.
+All we need to do is spend time analyzing technology in order to create better laws and regulations before deploying them.

 Visit Us On: www.bitcoiva.com